Siege of Kaifeng (1232): Siege of Kaifeng

 Two Mongol armies were dispatched in 1230 to capture the Jin capital of Kaifeng, then named Bianjing.
 The plans were to have one army approach the city from the north, while the second attacked from the south. Ögedei Khan headed the army based in Shanxi and his brother Tolui commanded the army stationed in Shaanxi.
 An illness incapacitated Ögedei and Tolui, and they relinquished their roles in the campaign. Ögedei later regained his health, but Tolui died the next year.
 Subutai led the combined Mongol forces once the two armies converged in late 1231 and early 1232.
 The Mongols reached the Yellow River on January 28, 1232, and began amassing around Kaifeng on February 6.
 They besieged the city on April 8.

 The Jurchens tried to end the siege by negotiating a peace treaty.
 There was some progress towards an agreement in the summer of 1232, but the assassination of the Mongol diplomat Tang Qing and his entourage by the Jurchens made further talks impossible.
 The Jin grew desperate.
-They had enlisted most of the available men in the empire to either defend Kaifeng or fight against the Mongols on the front lines.
+They had enlisted most of the available men in the empire to either defend Kaifeng or fight against the Mongols on the frontlines.
 While the negotiations were ongoing, a plague was devastating the population of the city.
 Starvation was rampant.
 The supplies stored in Kaifeng were running out, even with what had been forcibly seized from people.
 The city's political disintegration created unfounded fears that there was an internal threat.
 Several residents of the city were executed on the suspicion that they were traitors.

 The defense of the city did not collapse immediately.
 The Jin held out for months before the city fell.
 The Jurchen emperor was afforded the opportunity to escape in late 1232, and departed with a retinue of court officials.
 He left the governance of the city to the General Cui Li and reached the city of Guide in Henan on February 26, 1233, then Caizhou on August 3.
 The retreat of the emperor was ruinous to the morale of the soldiers defending the city.
 In the wake of the emperor's departure, Cui ordered the execution of those loyal to the emperor who had remained in the city.
 He realized that prolonging the siege was suicidal, and offered to surrender to the Mongols.
 Cui opened the gates of Kaifeng and the Mongols were let into the city on May 29.
 He was later killed outside of battle in a personal dispute, for insulting the wife of someone under his command.

 The Mongols looted the city when it fell, but atypical to most sieges in the time period, they permitted trade.
 The richest residents of the city sold their luxury belongings to Mongol soldiers for critically needed food supplies.

 Male members of the royal family residing in the city were captured and executed.
 All imperial concubines, including the empress dowager, were captured and taken north.